 MAE <- mean(abs(log10(scaled_abundance) - log10(predicted_abundance)))

-The canprot package provides a different interface for calculating Zc and other chemical analyses of proteins from their amino acid composition:
+The canprot package provides a different interface for calculating ZC and other chemical analyses of proteins from their amino acid composition:

 # Load canprot package